scottthesecond/finalcut-git/README.md

 And then, today, September 17, postlab shat the bed and now I can't even check in on v1 – the check for changes button makes that little ping noise and nothin' works.
 Sooooo we're doing this now.

 ## Contents
-- **.gitignore.template**: .gitignore to avoid syncing render files, or aliases to original media.
+- **gitignore-template**: .gitignore to avoid syncing render files, or aliases to original media.
 The big benefit of this is that it will prevent relinking if users aren't working off a central file server.

 ## Todo
 - [ ] Checkout / Locking mechanism